svalouch/ceph/doc/mgr/dashboard.rst

 The dashboard provides the following features:

 * **Multi-User and Role Management**: The dashboard supports multiple user accounts with different permissions (roles).
 User accounts and roles can be managed via both the command line and the WebUI.
 The dashboard supports various methods to enhance password security.
 Password complexity rules may be configured, requiring users to change their password after the first login or after a configurable time period.
 See :ref:`dashboard-user-role-management` for details.
-* **Single Sign-On (SSO)**: The dashboard supports authentication via an external identity provider using the SAML 2.0 protocol or thse OAuth2 protocol.
-See :ref:dashboard-saml2-sso-support and :ref:dashboard-oauth2-sso-support for details.
+* **Single Sign-On (SSO)**: The dashboard supports authentication via an external identity provider using the SAML 2.0 protocol or the OAuth2 protocol.
+See :ref:`dashboard-saml2-sso-support` and :ref:`dashboard-oauth2-sso-support` for details.
 * **SSL/TLS support**: All HTTP communication between the web browser and the dashboard is secured via SSL.
 A self-signed certificate can be created with a built-in command, but it's also possible to import custom certificates signed and issued by a CA. See :ref:`dashboard-ssl-tls-support` for details.
 * **Auditing**: The dashboard backend can be configured to log all ``PUT``, ``POST`` and ``DELETE`` API requests in the Ceph audit log.
 See :ref:`dashboard-auditing` for instructions on how to enable this feature.
 * **Internationalization (I18N)**: The language used for dashboard text can be selected at run-time.